Draft (sports): NFL

-Center Jason Kelce was drafted in the sixth round, 191st overall by the Philadelphia Eagles in the 2011 NFL draft.
+Also taken in 2011 was center Jason Kelce who was selected in the sixth round, 191st overall by the Philadelphia Eagles.
 Kelce went on to play thirteen seasons with the Eagles, being selected to seven Pro Bowl teams and six All-Pro teams, and is widely considered one of the greatest centers in NFL history.
 Kelce also helped the Eagles reach two Super Bowls and won Super Bowl LII.
 Similarly, Jason's brother Travis was a third-round selection by the Kansas City Chiefs, but went on to become a seven-time All-Pro while setting multiple receiving records for the tight end position and helping the Chiefs win Super Bowls LIV, LVII, and LVIII.

 Wide receiver Amon-Ra St. Brown was drafted in the fourth round at 112th overall of the 2021 NFL draft by the Detroit Lions.
 St. Brown played a key part in the rebuilding of the Lions organization, led by head coach Dan Campbell, that turned them from a struggling team into a Super Bowl contender.